quarcs-lab/ds4bolivia/README.md

 Explore the data without writing code.
 These applications visualize the space-time dynamics of key development indicators.

-* [Space-time dynamics of population, luminosity, land cover and GDP (2013-2019)](https://carlos-mendez.org): Visualize the evolution of population density, night-time lights, land cover changes, and GDP estimates across Bolivian municipalities in 2013 and 2019.
+* [Space-time dynamics of population, luminosity, land cover and GDP (2013-2019)](https://carlos-mendez.projects.earthengine.app/view/geoexplorer1v100bolivia): Visualize the evolution of population density, night-time lights, land cover changes, and GDP estimates across Bolivian municipalities in 2013 and 2019.

 ---

-## 🐍 Computational Notebooks
+## 🐍 Cloud-based Computational Notebooks

 Step-by-step tutorials to help you reproduce our analysis.
 These notebooks utilize Python libraries such as `GeoPandas` and `PySAL`.